-- (a) to make payments, when due, on Subordinated Indebtedness; - (b) to provide for the purchase or redemption of any Bonds;

-(c) to make payments into any separate account or accounts established in the Construction Fund for any Project;
+- (a) to make payments, when due, on Subordinated Indebtedness; - (b) to provide for the purchase or redemption of any Bonds; - (c) to make payments into any separate account or accounts established in the Construction Fund for any Project;

-(d) to provide improvements, extensions, betterments, renewals and replacements of the Tollway System, including studies, surveys, estimates and investigations relating thereto, or the provision of reserves for those purposes;

-(e) to apply as Revenues pursuant to the Indenture;

-(f) to be transferred to any Fund or Account established under the Indenture or any Supplemental Indenture; and

-(g) for any other lawful Authority purpose, including repayment of any other indebtedness incurred by the Authority.
+- (d) to provide improvements, extensions, betterments, renewals and replacements of the Tollway System, including studies, surveys, estimates and investigations relating thereto, or the provision of reserves for those purposes; - (e) to apply as Revenues pursuant to the Indenture; - (f) to be transferred to any Fund or Account established under the Indenture or any Supplemental Indenture; and - (g) for any other lawful Authority purpose, including repayment of any other indebtedness incurred by the Authority.

 Creation of Additional Accounts and Sub-Accounts.
-The Trustee or the Treasurer, as the case may be, shall, at the written request of the Authority, establish such additional Accounts within any of the Funds established under the Indenture, and Sub-Accounts within any of the Accounts established under the Indenture, as shall be specified in such written request, for the purpose of enabling the Authority to identify or account for more precisely the sources, timing and amounts of transfers or deposits into such Funds, Accounts and Sub-Accounts, the amounts on deposit in or credited to such Funds, Accounts or Sub-Accounts as of any date or dates of calculation, and the sources, timing and amounts of transfers, disbursements or withdrawals from such Funds, Accounts or Sub-Accounts; but the establishment of any such additional Accounts or Sub-Accounts shall not alter or modify in any manner or to any extent any of the requirements of the Indenture with respect to the deposit or use of moneys in any Fund, Account or Sub-Account established under the Indenture.
+The Trustee or the Treasurer, as the case may be, shall, at the written request of the Authority, establish such additional Accounts within any of the Funds established under the Indenture, and Sub-Accounts within any of the Accounts established under the Indenture, as shall be specified in such written request, for the purpose of enabling the Authority to identify or account for more precisely the sources, timing and amounts of transfers or deposits into such Funds, Accounts and Sub-Accounts, the amounts on deposit in or credited to such Funds, Accounts or Sub-Accounts or sub-Accounts or sub-Accounts or sub-Accounts; but the establishment of any such additional Accounts or Sub-Accounts shall not alter or modify in any manner or to any extent any of the requirements of the Indenture with respect to the deposit or use of moneys in any Fund, Account or Sub-Account established under the Indenture.

 Investments of Certain Moneys.
 All moneys held in any separate, segregated accounts of the Construction Fund held by the Trustee, Debt Service Account and its Sub-Accounts, or the Debt Reserve Account, shall be invested and reinvested at the direction of the Authority to the fullest extent practicable in Investment Securities that mature no later than necessary to provide moneys when needed for payments to be made from such Funds, Accounts or Sub-Accounts, but no moneys in the Debt Reserve Account shall be invested in any Investment Security maturing more than ten (10) years from the date of such investment.
 Amounts in the Revenue Fund may be invested by the Treasurer, at the direction of the Authority, in Investment Securities maturing not later than necessary to provide moneys when needed for payments from such portion of the Revenue Fund so held by the Authority pursuant to the Indenture.
-Moneys held in any Junior Bond Debt Service Account or Junior Bond Debt Reserve Account shall be invested by the Trustee as provided in the applicable Supplemental Indentures.
+Moneys held in any Junior Bond Debt Service Account or Junior Bond Debt Reserve Account shall be invested and reinvested by the Trustee as provided in the applicable Supplemental Indentures.